AdobeDocs/federated-audience-composition.en/help/start/e-release-notes.md

 This release comes with the following improvements:

-* **General Availability for Healthcare Customers**
+* **General Availability for Adobe Healthcare Shield Customers**

-    Federated Audience Composition will be available to Healthcare customers for audience creation, enrichment and profile enrichment use cases by the end of June.
+    Federated Audience Composition will be available to Adobe Healthcare Shield customers for audience creation, enrichment and profile enrichment use cases by the end of June.

 * **Object-level access control**